Do Narcissists Know They Are Narcissists?

 We call this type of harm narcissistic injury.
 Narcissists are often low in self-esteem and have high standards for the people in their life.

-They believe they are the best and deserve the best – whether that idea has any basis in reality or not is irrelevant.
+They believe they are the best and deserve the best – whether that idea has any basis in reality is irrelevant.

 Think of self-esteem as like a bucket of water.
 You have high self-esteem when the bucket is full, and low self-esteem when it is empty.

-Most people have a normal-sized bucket, and they can fill it up themselves.
+Most people have a normal-sized bucket and can fill it up themselves.

 If you have a bad day at work, you can say, “OK, so I messed up at work today, but I’ll learn from my mistake, and come out stronger for it.”
 And you’ll feel a little better.